-Within this post Rawlins Paints will be looking at common problems faced when painting fireplaces and around multi-fuel stoves.
+Within this post Rawlins Paints will be looking at common problems faced when painting fireplaces, around multi-fuel stoves and choosing a heat resistant paint for fireplace surrounds.
 It is these problems that can make picking the best fireplace paint a tricky task, but don’t worry, we’ve some advice on using flame-retardant systems too.

 When you’re installing anything that involves fire, you need to think about preparation and safety.
 A fireplace can make a stunning addition to any room, adding instant impact and a homely feel.
 Not to mention you’ll be cosy!
 Multi Fuel Stoves are also a very distinct type of fireplace, which make a statement in any living room or entrance hall.